TREND: Truncated Generalized Normal Density Estimation of Inception Embeddings for GAN Evaluation: Experiments

 \subsection{Density Estimation of Real-world Datasets}

 In this section, we examine the distributions of Inception features of real-world image datasets.
 We estimate the parameters of the truncated generalized normal distribution as in TREND in each dimension of the Inception features and compare them for various datasets.
-We consider original datasets (CIFAR10, CelebA, and ImageNet) and datasets of generated images by DCGAN (trained using CIFAR10) and BigGAN (trained using ImageNet). \tablename~\ref{tab:param} shows the average values of the estimated parameters along with their standard deviations. \figurename~\ref{fig:hp} shows the histograms of the parameters for all feature dimensions.
+We consider sets of generated images by DCGAN, ProGAN, BigGAN, StyleGAN, and StyleGAN2, and the original datasets (CIFAR10~\cite{cifar10}, CelebA~\cite{celeba}, ImageNet~\cite{imagenet}, and FFHQ~\cite{sg}) used to train the models. \tablename~\ref{tab:param} shows the average values of the estimated parameters along with their standard deviations.
+Histograms of the estimated parameters are provided in \figurename~\ref{fig:hp}.

 Since the images of different datasets have different characteristics, the estimated parameters are also different for each dataset.
 In the perspective of GAN evaluation, the estimated parameters for the images generated by BigGAN are similar to those for ImageNet.
 On the other hand, the estimated parameters of DCGAN images are slightly different from those of the CIFAR10 dataset, which explains the well-known performance inferiority of DCGAN to BigGAN.